Healthy Homes Assessment Napier

 Draught Stopping Napier

-You don’t require to block off holes or gaps in the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure as the household heats and cools, to allow them to be closed and opened rather instead of being stuck.
-We will check all doors and windows as part of the Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes which are part of the building.
+For instance, small gaps around windows and doors may be required to allow for the movement of the building when the home is heated and cools in order to let them be closed and opened rather than sticking.
+We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections